THREAD-3-2/elec_mech_beam/docs/matlab.rst

 .. mat:autofunction:: src.main

-The parameters are set in:
+The initial configuration and parameters are set firstly in:

 .. mat:autoscript:: src.a_ini

+The discrete Euler-Lagrange equations and tangents are derived using automatic differentiation in:

+.. mat:autoscript:: src.b_dEL_AD

+The dEL equaitons are solve with the Newton-Raphson scheme in:

+.. mat:autoscript:: src.c_NR